kmturbulenz/mglet-openmp-compiler-tests/README.md

 | mglet-mockup | &check; | &cross; | &cross; | &check; | &cross; |

 ## Orphaned Loop Bind
+> [!CAUTION]
+> Performance implications are larger than expected.
+This section is to be reevaluated.

 Assume the following way of parallelizing a 3D multigrid domain in MGLET by distributing the grids over OpenMP teams and parallelizing within the teams.
 ```fortran
 !$omp target teams loop bind(teams)